 Bones don't come with a lifetime guarantee.
 They need continuous maintenance or they can weaken and break.
-If your diet is low in calcium, your body will take calcium from your bones to keep blood calcium at normal levels.
+If your daily intake of calcium is low, your body will take calcium from your bones to keep blood calcium at normal levels.

-- Consume three servings of low-fat or fat-free milk or other calcium-rich foods every day.
+- Consume three servings of dairy or calcium-fortified soy versions, such as low-fat or fat-free milk, soymilk or yogurt, every day.

-- Follow an overall healthy eating plan using the MyPlate Food Guidance system (www.choosemyplate.gov).
+- Follow an overall healthy eating plan using MyPlate as a guide (www.myplate.gov).

-- Be physically active with weight-bearing exercise such as running, dancing or weight training.
+- Be physically active with weight-bearing activities such as running, dancing or weight training

 Focus on Food First

-When shopping, read food labels and select foods that contain 10 percent or more of the Daily Value for calcium.
-Foods high in calcium or fortified with calcium may be labeled as "calcium-rich" or "excellent source of calcium."
-Good sources of calcium include 1 cup cooked collard greens, 1 cup cooked kale, 1 cup cooked bok choy, ½ cup calcium-set tofu, ½ cup cooked soybeans, 2 tablespoons almond butter and ½ cup tempeh.
+When shopping, read the Nutrition Facts Label and select foods that contain 10% or more of the Daily Value for calcium.
+Foods that are naturally high or fortified with calcium may be labeled as "calcium-rich" or "excellent source of calcium."

-- Drink an 8-ounce glass of milk or calcium-fortified beverage with your meal.
-Fat-free and low-fat milk have the same amount of calcium as whole milk.
+- Drink an 8-ounce glass of low-fat milk or a calcium-fortified beverage, like soymilk, with your meals.
+Fat-free and low-fat milk have a similar amount of calcium as whole milk.

 - Make oatmeal with milk or a calcium-fortified beverage instead of water.